 Comment: Line 550-553 this is shown well in Fig 5.
 Cite figures within the paper rather than sup. material when possible.

-Response: Thank you for this comment.
+Response: Thank you.
 We made corrections to the text (L573, L585, L609-610).

 Comment: Line 554-556.
 Yes, this is true and the notion that PE strains are somehow more typical of low light conditions is not a valid generalization.
 Observations that they may be better adapted for lower light may simply be a consequence of the light quality rather than the light quantity.
 I have not done a search but there are other studies comparing PE to PC strains with respect to high light requirements, no?

 Response: Thank you very much for your insightful comment, which helped us improve the manuscript.
-We added appropriate text to the Discussion section (L579-582).
+We added appropriate text to the Discussion (L579-582).

 Comment: Line 559.
 Yes, these growth rates are very high, particularly given the temperature of 22 °C. When comparing to the lit. specify the temperature used in those growth experiments because at higher temp higher growth rates are typically seen.
 The references here to lit. studies should include the temperature at which max. growth rates measured.

-Response: Thank you for this helpful comment.
+Response: Thank you.
 We added the information about temperature to each example cited (L583-593).

 Comment: 9 figures is a bit much, but I like Fig 9.
 If a figure has to be moved to sup material, given the audience of typical audience of L&O which may not be so interested in specifics of photo-physiology, perhaps Fig. 7 can be moved to sup. material.

-Response: Thank you for this comment.
+Response: Thank you.
 We understand the Reviewer's concern.
-However, we believe that both Figure 7 and Figure 9 are needed in this manuscript.
-Thus, we would like to leave the current layout and number of figures as we believe that they form a logical whole.
-However, if you really insist, then we will move Fig. 7 to the Supplement.
+However, we believe that both Figure 7 and Figure 9 are both needed in this manuscript, since the combination of high resolution growth measurements, with functional evaluations, is not common.
+Thus, we prefer to leave the current layout and number of figures, as we believe that they form a logical whole.
+However, if necessary, we will move Fig. 7 to the Supplement.

 Figures/Tables